udx/worker/README.md

 The UDX Docker Builder also handles authorization and programmatic secrets management.
 It integrates with Google Cloud Platform's Workflow Identity for secure access management.
 By creating a provider, mapping attributes such as `assertion.repository`, connecting service accounts and creating a workflow identity user, it provides secure access control for your cloud resources.

+All this power is bundled into a cloud-native toolset that helps teams transition away from older CI/CD tools like Jenkins.

 ## Features

 - Generates Dockerfiles following best practices for your application.